m0lentum/wavepool/README.md

-This repository contains research work for Mikael Myyrä's master's thesis, using Jukka Räbinä's mesh generator and Discrete Exterior Calculus solver [gfd] and similar Python library by Nathan Bell and Anil N. Hirani [PyDEC].
+This repository contains research work for Mikael Myyrä's master's thesis, using Jukka Räbinä's mesh generator and Discrete Exterior Calculus solver [gfd] and prototyped using the similar Python library [PyDEC] by Nathan Bell and Anil
+N. Hirani.
 No 10-sided polygons here, I just can't name anything without making it a pun somehow.

 ## Contents